 All Lectors start out leading seminars at the undergraduate level.
 Once they have had success there, they become eligible for to teach in the graduate sections of LRS.
 Lectors may also teach writing to first-years as a Humanities Writing Intern without taking an additional training course.

-What is LRS?
-LRS is a quarter-long course in advanced academic and professional writing.
-We now offer versions of LRS for graduate students in the divisions, for MBA students in the Graduate School of Business, and for third and fourth-year undergraduates in the College.
-The course's approach to writing is “reader-based,” which means that we teach our students how to anticipate readers’ responses to their prose and how to tailor their prose to meet readers’ expectations.
-What kind of readers?
-We're geared to helping writers reach the academic and professional readers that they’ll be addressing in graduate school or in their professions after college.
+The LRS approach to writing is “reader-based,” which means that we teach students how to anticipate readers’ responses to their prose and how to tailor their prose to meet readers’ expectations--specifically, the academic and professional readers that they’ll be addressing in academia or in their chosen professions.
 To do this, we teach principles of clear writing that build upon one another: we start with clear sentences, move on to paragraphs, and conclude at the level of the text as a whole.

 When and how often do lectors work?
 How much are they paid?

 Lectors are appointed quarterly, and LRS is offered every quarter of the academic year.
 In Winter and Spring, the course is offered for both graduates and undergraduates, so more sections are available.
 In Summer, fewer sections are offered, and in Autumn, only graduate students may register, which also reduces the number of available sections.
 Since trained lectors are eligible to work as Writing Interns, we encourage them to consider doing so in the Autumn, when there are fewer LRS sections but many Humanities Core sections available.